Skip to main content

 How long is the typical treatment?
 Up to 5 years; a new device may be inserted immediately after the previous device is removed.
 Up to 8 years to prevent pregnancy, or up to 5 years to treat heavy menstrual bleeding; a new device may be inserted immediately after the previous device is removed.

 Who typically uses the medication?
-Women over 18 years old Women over 18 years old
+Women of reproductive age Women of reproductive age

 Conditions treated by Kyleena and Mirena